 Claire has worked on numerous projects including strategy development and implementation, product development and testing, business planning, experience reviews, interpretation planning and destination marketing.
 Claire’s unique skill set allows her to see each project from multiple points of view helping to create experiences that engage the visitor whilst meeting the needs of the business.
 Claire is a consultant, speaker and trainer and works across Australia.

-Contact Lizzy with questions around cataloguing and caring for your collection, as well as any queries about Collections WA.
+Contact Sarah with questions around cataloguing and caring for your collection, as well as any queries about Collections WA.

 Sam is a passionate advocate for the arts.
 With a background in design, marketing and branding, Sam has applied his experience to his work in the GLAM sector.
 He brings to AMaGA Western Australia a strong knowledge of digital marketing, Australian art history, branding and communications.